jason0x43/hacs-hubitat/README.md

 Once the integration has loaded the new device list, any new devices added to the Maker API instance should show up in Home Assistant.

+### Removing devices

+To remove a device, first remove or disable it in the Maker API instance in Hubitat.
+Then open the Hubitat integration settings in Home Assistant and go through the config flow.
+One of the steps in the flow is "Remove devices" -- this will allow you to remove any devices added by the integration.

+Note that removing a device through the config flow in Home Assistant but not removing it in the Maker API in Hubitat will cause the device to be re-added the next time the integration loads (usually when you restart Home Assistant).

 ## Services

 This integration adds several service calls to Home Assistant.